eps696/stargan2/README.md

 Tested on Pytorch 1.4-1.8.
 Sequence-to-video conversions require [FFMPEG].
 For more explicit details refer to the original implementation.

 ## Features
-* streamlined workflow, focused on practical tasks [TBA]
+* streamlined workflow, focused on practical tasks
 * cleaned up and simplified code for better readability
 * stricter memory management to fit bigger batches on consumer GPUs
 * models mixing (SWA) for better stability